I love to write and share what I know, especially when it comes to hosting a great theme party.

 Rubik's Cube Costume

-For a simple Rubik's cube, read the following instructions.
-If you would like yours to turn like the picture above, you can cut the cube into thirds horizontally, but then must find a way attach each piece to your body.
+For a simple Rubik's Cube, read the following instructions.
+If you would like yours to turn like the picture above, you can cut the cube into thirds horizontally, but then must find a way to attach each piece to your body.

-- acrylic pain or colored paper (at the dollar store, you can find solid-colored rolls of wrapping paper) in five of the following colors: red, orange, yellow, blue, green, white
+- Acrylic paint or colored paper (at the dollar store, you can find solid-colored rolls of wrapping paper) in five of the following colors: red, orange, yellow, blue, green, white

 - Cover each side except for the bottom in a different color.